hullw-lab/MIND_news/README.md

 News recommendation asks: given a user's click history, rank a list of candidate articles so the ones they are most likely to click appear first.
 Three characteristics make this harder than a typical recommender problem:

 - **Items churn fast.** Most news articles are irrelevant within 24 hours, so collaborative filtering over item IDs is weak.
-- **Users are sparse.** A large fraction of users in MIND-small have fewer than 10 historical clicks — a severe cold-start regime.
+- **Users are sparse.** A large fraction of users in MIND-small have fewer than 10 historical clicks.
-- **Content matters.** Because item IDs don't generalize, the model has to read the title (and optionally the abstract) to score an article.
+- **Content matters.** Because item IDs don't generalize, the model has to read the title to score an article.

 This project implements the NRMS (Neural News Recommendation with Multi-Head Self-Attention) architecture, which addresses these constraints by encoding each article's title via word-level multi-head self-attention, then pooling the user's history of encoded articles via another self-attention layer to produce a single user vector.
 The click score is the dot product between the user vector and each candidate's news vector.